yogat3ch/writing/Dynamic Voting System.md

 Ultimately, only proposers or amenders are granted edit permissions to make changes to the legislation, but community feedback in these forms may be used to guide the modifications.

 ##### Popularity Voting
 The overall piece of legislation can be voted up or down during the refinement period.
 A variable threshold between one and seven items of legislation for consideration per period may be set per layer of the political hierarchy that determines the number of top voted pieces of legislation that may enter the voting phase.
-This number can be brought to vote during any legislative cycle to be changed for the following cycle.
+This number can be brought to vote during any legislative cycle to be changed for the following cycle(s).

 #### Vote
 During the vote phase, the top voted pieces of refined legislation are brought to vote.
 During this 2 week to month long time period, the legislation remains static.
 The **Structured Text Interface** mode is available during this phase with only commentary allowed from users.
 The commentary from the Refinement phase is archived to allow for a focused conversation on the version being voted on.
 Comment threads may be started on any piece of structured text or the legislation as a whole, facilitating lively debate that will determine whether the legislation fails or is ratified.